Democratic Republic Of The Congo travel destination

 Is it safe to travel to Democratic Republic Of The Congo?

-What's the best time to visit DR Congo for gorilla trekking?
+When is the best time to visit the DRC?

 Ready for Democratic Republic Of The Congo?